DHL orders 10 Tesla Semi electric trucks, mainly for shorter routes

 The limited early orders reflect uncertainty about the market for electric commercial vehicles.
 The 500-mile (800 km) range between charges for the Tesla Semi is about half the range between fill-ups of a diesel Class 8 truck.
 Heavy batteries cut payload and add cost, potential deal killers for fleet buyers focused on operating cost per mile.

-However, Tesla, and truck makers such as Daimler AG (DAIGn.DE), Navistar International Corp (NAV.N) and its partner Volkswagen AG (VOWG_p.DE) are investing in electric models in a bet that the market will shift over the next decade.
+However, Tesla, and truck makers such as Daimler AG , Navistar International Corp and its partner Volkswagen AG are investing in electric models in a bet that the market will shift over the next decade.
+(Reporting by Eric M. Johnson in Seattle; Editing by Richard Chang)